channdara/flutter_translator/README.md

 final TranslatorGenerator translator = TranslatorGenerator.instance;
 ```

 * Init the supported languages and default language code for the app.
+Using init() function if you wish to do the localization with json file
+or initWithMap() with Map<String, dynamic>.
-This has to be done only at the main.dart
+This has to be done only at the main.dart or the first MaterialApp in your project.
 ```
 @override
 void initState() {
     translator.init(
         supportedLanguageCodes: ['en', 'km', 'ja'],
+        initLanguageCode: 'en',
+    );

+    /// or

+    _translator.initWithMap(
+        mapLocales: [
+            MapLocale('en', MAP_EN),
+            MapLocale('km', MAP_KM),
+            MapLocale('ja', MAP_JA),
+        ],
         initLanguageCode: 'en',
     );
     translator.onTranslatedLanguage = _onTranslatedLanguage;